Availity/availity-react/docs/source/form/select/components/resource-select.md

 When true, if the `resource` only returns one result the first time it is called, the value is defaulted to the single result.
 Note: if `waitUntilFocused` is `true`, this prop is ignored.

+### `shouldSearch?: boolean | (inputValue: string, prevOptions: OptionType, additional: any) => boolean`

+When false or a function that returns false, the network request won't be made.
+Defaults to `true`.

 ## Pre-made Resource Selects

 The following components can be imported by name from `@availity/select/resources`